 The implications of this hypothesis challenge dramatically the perception of individual consciousness as something limited and folded upon itself:

-“In this new approach, complete and endless consciousness with retrievable memories has its origins in a nonlocal space in the form of indestructible and not directly observable wave functions.
+“In this new approach, complete and endless consciousness with retrievable memories has its origins in a nonlocal space as indestructible and not directly observable wave functions.

-These wave functions, which store all aspects of consciousness in the form of information, are always present in and around the body.
+These wave functions, which store all aspects of consciousness as information, are always present in and around the body.

-The brain and the body merely function as a relay station receiving part of the overall consciousness and part of our memories in our waking consciousness in the form of measurable and constantly changing electromagnetic fields.
+The brain and the body merely function as a relay station receiving part of the overall consciousness and part of our memories in our waking consciousness as measurable and constantly changing electromagnetic fields.

 Unified field of consciousness from the perspective of QUANTUM PHYSICS

-What sounds radically new in the field of neuroscience, has been a familiar paradigm in modern physics.
+What sounds radically new in neuroscience, has been a familiar paradigm in modern physics.

-The seeds of the theory were laid already by Albert Einstein himself when he postulated that everything in the universe is relative and the existence of different worlds and forms and phenomena can only be accounted for in terms of relativity.
+Albert Einstein lay already the seeds of the theory himself when he postulated that everything in the universe is relative and we can only account for the existence of different worlds and forms and phenomena in terms of relativity.

 One of the first physicists to take this perspective to its logical and scientific conclusion was David Bohm.